-Economic Unit / Appraisal Site
+Economic Unit

 An economic unit consists of a property or grouping of properties recognized by the market as a single unit.
 An economic unit requires common ownership and physical contiguity with natural or geographic boundaries and may contain one or more PCAD accounts.
 In addition, the highest and best use is most probable, and would sell, as one property.
 A commercial appraiser determines an economic unit as part of the highest and best use analysis.
-This grouping is represented and described in the Gemini system as an Appraisal site.
-The appraiser creates an Appraisal site record by identifying the account numbers and other required data as indicated in the commercial classification manual.
 Commercial appraisers make market value determinations at both the account or "parcel" level and the Economic Unit or "property" level.